 The letter from BAT went on to say that BAT does its “very best” to ensure that it does not target the under-18 population.
 How can BAT put hundreds of posters all over Addis Ababa, most of them in desperately poor neighbourhoods, where kids abound, and say they don’t target under-18-year-olds?
 It’s laughable!

-BAT knew full well that Ethiopia had a low smoking rate and that Ethiopian kids are an ideal target for their advertising and addictive products.
+I believe that BAT knew full well that Ethiopia had a low smoking rate and that Ethiopian kids are an ideal target for their advertising and addictive products.
 The Ethiopian government was authorizing BAT to advertise the cigarettes, neglectful of the devastating public health consequences it could cause, and careless of the fact that the Ethiopian government was breaking its own tobacco advertising laws!

-I contacted the Ethiopian Ministry of Health, which was under the leadership of Dr Kesetebirhan Admasu, about the Rothmans posters.
+The posters were increasing in numbers, so, nervously, and after some sleepless nights, I contacted the Ethiopian Ministry of Health, which was under the leadership of Dr Kesetebirhan Admasu, about the Rothmans posters.
 First, I emailed the MoH through its web site, sending a photograph of a few of the Rothmans posters.
 I then received an email response, with a telephone number of a top official, and was asked to call him.

-The official at the Ethiopian MoH had only recently heard about the posters, possibly through others who had read about them in the Lancet article (“A plague rises in Ethiopia”), but he didn’t know where they were located.
+The official at the Ethiopian MoH had only recently heard about the posters, possibly through others who had read about them in the Lancet article (A plague rises in Ethiopia) but he didn’t know where they were located.

 I was a little surprised at this, because there were hundreds of the posters, highly visible, in almost every district in Addis, and I expected that the MoH would surely know where the posters were to be found (everywhere, actually).
 Nevertheless, I advised him to drive through several areas of Addis where they were particularly abundant on store fronts.
 He said he would look into the matter.
-I never heard back from him.
+I didn’t heard back from him.

-When, a few weeks later, I noticed that an additional 31 posters appeared overnight in an area of Addis called Filwuha, which I walk through every day on my way home from work, I contacted the MoH again and spoke with the same official there.
+When, a few weeks later, I noticed that an additional 31 posters appeared overnight in an area of Addis called Filwuha, which I walked through every day on my way home from work, I contacted the MoH again and spoke with the same official there.
 He assured me this time that he would get the posters pulled down.

 Sure enough, the 31 new posters were gone after just a few weeks, and within the next month all of the hundreds of posters in Addis Ababa were taken down.